 Please note that there is no usage of vans when the University is closed for inclement weather or during a break.

 Certification Renewal Process

-To maintain “certified” status, it is necessary to, at the start of every academic year, submit an updated Motor Vehicle Report (MVR) and photocopy of your valid state driver’s license to the Office of Student Activities.
+To maintain “certified” status, it is necessary to, at the start of every academic year, submit an updated Motor Vehicle Report (MVR) and photocopy of your valid state driver’s license to the Office of Student Engagement.
 No drivers will be permitted to request and operate a van until these materials have been submitted on an annual basis.